 Until next time,

 I went to meet with Global Kids.
-This amazing little gem of an organization, based in New York City, and recently expanded to Washington, DC, is going to be one of the groups I partner with over the course of the next year as a receiving organization.
+This amazing little gem of an organization, based in New York City, and recently expanded to Washington, DC, is going to be one of the groups I partner with over the course of the next year as a receiving organization; as my brand grows so does my gift.
 I chose Global Kids because, well, I was once a Global Kid!

 Back when I was in high-school, and Global Kids was a very young organization, one of their more intensive programs happened to be at my high school.
 The two years I spent as a Global Kid, I remember very, very distinctly.
 Actually, when I walked into their shiny offices, I met with Carole Artigiani.
 Carole was around when I was!
 Her & I interacted on multiple levels when I was a teenager, and here I was standing shaking her hand as a full-grown woman.